core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    If the method defined in {{conversion}} is not explicitly specified, the Client and Server MUST use it as conversion method.

+If the Server does not support the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated to that resource MAY specify a method to convert from EDHOC to OSCORE identifiers.
+In such a case, the Client and Server MUST use the specified conversion method, which MAY be the one defined in {{conversion}}.

 # Security Considerations

 The same security considerations from OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}} hold for this document.